-For nearly thirty years I’ve lived in East Finchley about ten minutes away from London’s biggest cemetery: St Pancras & Islington Cemetery, as it used often to be called, though in fact it is two separate cemeteries, St Pancras Cemetery and Islington Cemetery, managed since 2004 by Islington & Camden Cemetery Services.
+For over thirty years I’ve lived in East Finchley about ten minutes away from London’s biggest cemetery: St Pancras & Islington Cemetery, as it used often to be called, though in fact it is two separate cemeteries, St Pancras Cemetery and Islington Cemetery, managed since 2004 by Islington & Camden Cemetery Services.

 About twenty years ago I was helping out with my local community newspaper, The Archer, when it was sent some photographs of the cemetery and I volunteered to write a piece about it, which developed into a year-long series on a number of the people – some famous, some not – buried either there or in the other local cemetery, then St Marylebone, now East Finchley Cemetery.
 I wasn’t writing from a position of knowledge, and am not now, but since then I’ve often thought that I would like to find out more about the culture that shaped the cemetery and about those who are buried there.
 That’s what I’m trying to do now, and this blog is intended to share what I find, with I hope only a little recycling of my Archer pieces.